In 2017-18, Boke facilitated discussions within and between three First Nations communities in northwest Manitoba:

 In Canada, “country food” refers to the traditional diets of First Nations, Metis, and Inuit peoples.
 These foods are fundamentally important to the people in our participating communities, both as sources of nutrition and as central to the cultural life of the communities.
 The projects proposed are intended to ensure that traditional practices are strengthened and passed on to future generations and to enhance people’s access to these food sources.

 Elders/Youth Traditions Transfer

 All of the efforts to enhance country food access in these communities include getting elders and youth together so that the youth could learn from the elders.
-In fact, this land based education and transfer of knowledge and traditions from Elders to Youth is an important part of this entire document and process, and should be built into all food practices in the community.
 All of the conversations we had in all communities put great importance on educating and engaging youth.
 Being food secure is important for our future generations.
-There is a passing on of knowledge in all of these steps, new ways and old ways.
+There is a passing on of knowledge in all of these steps.

 After catching the fish, they are cleaned.
 We will need a fish plant, a community building, where the fish can be cleaned and prepared for storage or consumption.
 Fish waste is an excellent additive to improving soil quality directly to the garden beds or in the in-vessel composter

 Community hunting trips happen throughout the year where moose, caribou, geese, and ducks are harvested.
 Some hunting trips are organized with the local health centre or school to get youth onto the land and learning about their traditional food practices.
 Any extra meat harvested is also processed and stored in community freezers which can then be used for workshops, feast or Elders and families in need.

 “Dressing” is all of the processes required to go from a freshly killed animal to something that is ready to preserve or eat, including skinning, eviscerating, and butchering.
 Buildings or rooms could be dedicated to different processes to ensure food safety and reduce cross contamination.